ng-Classic/ng-classic/aio/content/guide/esbuild.md

 ## Vite as a development server

-The usage of Vite in the Angular ClassicCLI is currently only within a _development server capacity only_.
+The usage of Vite in the Angular Classic CLI is currently only within a _development server capacity only_.
 Even without using the underlying Vite build system, Vite provides a full-featured development server with client side support that has been bundled into a low dependency npm package.
 This makes it an ideal candidate to provide comprehensive development server functionality.
 The current development server process uses the new build system to generate a development build of the application in memory and passes the results to Vite to serve the application.
-The usage of Vite, much like the Webpack-based development server, is encapsulated within the Angular ClassicCLI `dev-server` builder and currently cannot be directly configured.
+The usage of Vite, much like the Webpack-based development server, is encapsulated within the Angular Classic CLI `dev-server` builder and currently cannot be directly configured.

 ## Known Issues